Part 5 - Relocating Offsite#

 timeout server 1h

-server offsite rsync-server:873 checkEnable and restart HAProxy:
+server offsite rsync-server:873 checkEnable on boot and restart HAProxy:

 sudo systemctl restart haproxy